Languages of Africa: Language change and planning

 Language is not static in Africa any more than on other continents.
 In addition to the (likely modest) impact of borders, there are also cases of dialect levelling (such as in Igbo and probably many others), koinés (such as N'Ko and possibly Runyakitara) and emergence of new dialects (such as Sheng).
 In some countries, there are official efforts to develop standardized language versions.

 There are also many less widely spoken languages that may be considered endangered languages.

 Demographics

 Of the 1 billion Africans (in 2009), about 17 percent speak an Arabic dialect.
 About 10 percent speak Swahili, the lingua franca of Southeast Africa; about 5 percent speak a Berber dialect; and about 5 percent speak Hausa, which serves as a lingua franca in much of the Sahel.
-Other important West African languages are Yoruba, Igbo, Akan and Fula.
+Other large West African languages are Yoruba, Igbo, Akan and Fula.
 Major Horn of Africa languages are Somali, Amharic and Oromo.
+Lingala is important in Central Africa.
 Important South African languages are Sotho, Tswana, Pedi, Venda, Tsonga, Swazi, Southern Ndebele, Zulu, Xhosa and Afrikaans.

-English, French and Portuguese are important languages in Africa.
-About 130 million, 115 million and 35 million Africans, respectively, speak them as either native or secondary languages.
+French, English, and Portuguese are important languages in Africa due to colonialism.
+About 320 million, 240 million and 35 million Africans, respectively, speak them as either native or secondary languages.
 Portuguese has become the national language of Angola and São Tomé and Príncipe, and Portuguese is the official language of Mozambique.
-The economies of Angola and Mozambique are quickly becoming economic powerhouses in Africa.
-Through (among other factors) sheer demographic weight, Africans are increasingly taking ownership of these three world languages as they are having an ever-greater influence on the research, economic growth and development in the African countries where English, French and Portuguese are spoken.